 Adding coconut flour to almond flour

-The photos just above and below this section are made using almond flour and coconut flour.
+The photos just above show what these cookies look like when you make them with a combination of almond flour and coconut flour.
 The other ingredients in these cookies remain the same for both varieties.
-When using coconut flour, though, you'll see that the recipe calls for a bit more almond flour.

 Ingredients